Wade’s 101: Haiku retrospective 52

 from nebbish host to nebbish

-guru zen master. - the quiet season
+guru zen master.

 A hibernation